 As soon as the mixture comes to a full rolling boil, begin timing.
-Allow the mixture to cook exactly two minutes in the pan.
+Allow the mixture to cook for exactly two minutes in the pan.

-Step 6: Place the cut pieces of sesame honey candy on wax paper.
+Step 6: Place the cut pieces of cooled sesame honey candy on wax paper.
 Make sure there is plenty of space around each piece.

 Step 7: Cut the wax paper around the candies.
 Fold the wax paper over the candy, then twist both ends.

 Step 8: Store the sesame candy in an airtight container at room temperature.
 This recipe will make approximately 64 small pieces of candy.

 If you love seed candy, you may also love these crunchy nuts clusters!

 - If you have one, you will want to use a silicone mat.
 It will prevent sticking and a lot of grief when washing dishes.
 NOTE: You can use wax paper in a pinch, but you need to move it off quickly, so the wax paper doesn't stick permanently.